programminghistorian/jekyll/lessons/cleaning-data-with-openrefine.md

 split the categories into separate rows.
 To do so, toggle the Undo/Redo tab right of the Facet/Filter tab, and you will get a history of all the actions that you performed since the project was created.
-Select the step just before ‘Split multi-valued cells in column Categories’ (if you followed our example this should be ‘Remove 84 rows’) then go back to the Facet/Filter tab.
+Select the step just before 'Split multi-valued cells in column Categories' (if you followed our example this should be 'Remove 84 rows') then go back to the Facet/Filter tab.

 The issue arose during the splitting operation on the pipe character, so there is a strong chance that whatever went wrong is linked to this character.
-Let’s apply a filter on the Categories column by selecting ‘Text filter’ in the menu.
+Let’s apply a filter on the Categories column by selecting 'Text filter' in the menu.
 First type a single `|` in the field on the
-left: `OpenRefine` informs you that there are 71,064 matching records (i.e. records containing a pipe) out of a total of 75,727.
+left: *OpenRefine* informs you that there are 71,064 matching records (i.e. records containing a pipe) out of a total of 75,727.
 Cells that do not contain a pipe can be blank ones, but also cells containing a single category with no separator, such as record 29 which only has ‘Scientific